Jerome Baker (American football): 2023

 On January 9, 2024, the Dolphins placed Baker on injured reserve.
 On March 5, Baker was released.
 Contract negotiations between Miami and Baker had been proposed at the NFL Combine, but they fell through.

 Seattle Seahawks

 On March 16, 2024, Baker signed with the Seattle Seahawks.

 On July 18, 2024, Baker was placed on the Active/Physically Unable to Perform (PUP) list.
 On July 23, he was activated from the PUP list after passing his physical.
 He appeared in 5 games with the Seahawks, making 37 tackles, one sack, two pass deflections, and a fumble recovery.

 Tennessee Titans

 On October 23, 2024, Baker and a 2025 fourth-round draft pick was sent to the Tennessee Titans in a trade with the Seattle Seahawks for Ernest Jones.
 He appeared in 5 games with the Titans, making 24 tackles, one sack, and two pass deflections.

 Cleveland Browns

 On March 24, 2025, Baker signed a one-year contract with the Cleveland Browns.
+He finished the 2025 season with 1.5 sacks and 40 total tackles (11 solo).